KnowledgeCaptureAndDiscovery/OBA/docs/test.md

 $ tox
 ```

-You can modify the test requirements at `src/test-requirements.txt`.
+You can modify the test requirements in `src/test-requirements.txt`.

 ## Editing

-The tests located at `server/openapi_server/test/`.
-You can read the following [docuentation](https://nose.readthedocs.io/en/latest/testing.html) to understand how to edit them
+The tests are located in `server/openapi_server/test/`.
+You can read the following [documentation](https://nose.readthedocs.io/en/latest/testing.html) to understand how to edit them.

 ### Configure

-There are two useful option to test your API and Knowledge Graph:
+There are two useful options to test your API against a knowledge graph:

-- validate_responses can be useful to detect invalid properties or types on your Knowledge Graph.
+- validate_responses can be useful to detect invalid properties or types on your knowledge graph.
 - strict_validation can be helpful to see an invalid request.

 ```